How Payment Works

 The parent's cost of child care, less the Child Care Fee Reduction Initiative amount (if applicable).

 Claim forms are submitted monthly.
-Licensed child care providers can submit claims starting the first day of the month being claimed.
+Licensed and Registered Licence-Not-Required child care providers can submit claims starting the 15th of the month prior (i.e., claims for March can be submitted starting February 15).
 All other providers may submit their claims starting the seventh day of the month being claimed.
 Adjustments to a previous month's claim must be reported on a separate claim form.

 Submit your documents electronically to speed up the process